Teen Banned from Christian HS Graduation Because She's Pregnant

-Maddi Runkles isn’t allowed to walk at her graduation from The Heritage Academy in Hagerstown because she’s pregnant.
+Maddi Runkles isn’t allowed to walk at her graduation from The Heritage Academy in Hagerstown, MD, because she’s pregnant.
 The Christian high school said it’s against their code of conduct.

 “A lot of disappointment because I had worked so hard for that, and I made one mistake, and all my hard work was being taken away from me,” Maddi said.